hpcleuven/VscDocumentation/source/access/getting_access.rst

 Who?

-   Access ia available for faculty, students (master's projects under faculty supervision), and researchers of the AUHA.
+   Access is available for faculty, students (master's projects under faculty supervision), and researchers of the AUHA.

 How?